 • meet the minimum entry requirements

 Leaving Certificate in five subjects i.e. Grade O6 or H7 in five subjects.
 The five subjects must include English or Irish.
-There is no specific Maths requirement.
-Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects.
+There is no requirement for Mathematics.
+A Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.

 A number of places on the Bachelor Degree are usually available to mature students and other non-standard applicants.
 The Bachelor Degree is also available through ACCS on a modular study basis for persons working full time in Early Years Education.